tnwhitwell/docker-openhab/README.md

 * The image exposes openHAB ports 18080 (jetty), 18443 (jetty ssl), 15555 (console) and 19001 (supervisord).
 * It expects you to map a configurations directory on the host to /etc/openhab.
 This allows you to inject your openhab configuration into the container (see example below).
 * To enable specific plugins, add a file with name addons.cfg in the configuration directory which lists all addons you want to add.
+* To set specific locale (date and time formar) add a file with name locale.cfg in the configuration directory which contains the local you want do set (see example below).
 * Auto-detect of devices with UPnP (i.e sonos binding): Run container with --net=host option.
 This will use the network interface of the host instead of creating a separate one for the container.
 In practice it will map 1:1 all ports on the container to the host and enable the container to receive multicast UDP messages. https://github.com/docker/docker/issues/3043

 Example content for addons.cfg:
 ```